Little Turtle: St. Clair's defeat

 Little Turtle is generally credited with leading a coalition force of about 1,000 warriors that routed the U.S. forces near the headwaters of the Wabash River on November 4, 1791.
 The battle remains the U.S. Army's worst defeat by American Indians, with 623 federal soldiers killed and another 258 wounded.
 The Indian confederacy lost an estimated 100 men.
 Both Little Turtle and Blue Jacket claimed overall command of the combined native forces in the victory, causing tension within the Confederacy.

 In November 1792, following the decision of a grand council of tribal leaders at the mouth of the Auglaize River, Little Turtle led a force of 200 Miami and Shawnee past the U.S. outposts of Fort Jefferson and Fort St. Clair, reaching Fort Hamilton on November 3.
-The warriors intended to make an attack near the U.S. settlements on the anniversary of St. Clair's Defeat.
-The warriors captured two prisoners and learned that a large convoy of packhorses had left for Fort Jefferson and was due back in the area within a matter of days.
+The warriors intended to attack the U.S. settlements on the anniversary of St. Clair's Defeat.
+The warriors captured two prisoners and learned that a large convoy of packhorses had left for Fort Jefferson and was due back in the area within days.
 Little Turtle moved north and found the convoy of nearly 100 horses and 100 Kentucky militia under the command of Major John Adair encamped outside Fort St. Clair.
 Little Turtle and his warriors attacked at dawn on November 4, just as Adair recalled his sentries.
 The militia fled into the fort, suffering six killed and four missing, while another five were wounded.
-Little Turtle's force lost two warriors, but captured Adair's camp and its provisions.
+Little Turtle's force lost two warriors but captured Adair's camp and its provisions.
 All the horses were killed, wounded, or driven off; only 23 were later recovered.
 Adair considered the battle to be a "triumph" for Little Turtle; James Wilkinson, at that time a lieutenant colonel in command of the U.S. Army at Fort Washington, believed that the loss of the horses made these advanced forts indefensible.